 The perfect cup will have a thick head of crema.
 Coffee connoisseurs and traditionalists enjoy the rich crema.

 Wait for a minute after pouring to drink your coffee.
 Sip it slowly since it’s unfiltered and you don’t want to swallow heaps of coffee grounds.
 Don’t stir, mix or swirl your cup while drinking.
 Once you can see the sloppy bottom, you’ve finished your coffee.

 Armenian coffee is really strong, similar to espresso.
 It falls under the same category as Greek and Turkish coffee.
 The amount of coffee packed in a small serving size delivers a powerful punch.
 It originates from the Middle East, where small cups of really potent coffee are preferred.
-If you’re not keen on strong coffee, you’ll find it overwhelming.
+If you’re keen on strong coffee, you’ll find it very unique and enjoyable.